nightbot/docs/faq.md

 Here are the most common questions we get asked, all on one page.
 For additional support for specific items use the [Nightbot Forum](https://community.nightdev.com/c/nightbot) or the [Contact Form](https://nightdev.com/contact/) for more private matters.

-### Why isn't Nightbot responding on YouTube Gaming?
+### Why isn't Nightbot responding on YouTube?

 Your stream must be live and public, also Nightbot needs to have been joined via the [control panel](https://nightbot.tv/dashboard).

+If Nightbot still isn't responding your channel, it may not be a moderator or is banned from your channel.

+Sometimes YouTube can also filter Nightbot's chat from "TopChat," so be sure you are looking at "Live Chat" and not "Top Chat."

+If you operate a stream which is live 24/7, YouTube sometimes glitches and does not report your chat to Nightbot as live.
+As a temporary fix, restarting the stream does fix this issue.

+### Why isn't Nightbot responding on Twitch?

+Make sure Nightbot is joined to your chat in the control panel.

+If you recently changed your Twitch username, be sure to logout and back into the Nightbot control panel.
+Parting and re-joining the bot via the control panel may also help.

-If Nightbot still isn't responding your channel, it's either not a moderator or is banned from your channel.
+If Nightbot still isn't responding your channel, it may not a moderator or is banned from your channel.

+Lastly, sometimes users have accidentally blocked/ignored Nightbot.
+This causes Nightbot to not be seen by you (but can be seen by others).
+You can type `/unignore nightbot` in chat to unignore the bot.

 ### My Playlist was deleted and I can't find it.
 How do I get it back?